dinokraljusic/PetStore/README.md

 Pull this branch and do `Add-Migration` and `Update-Database`.

 After the app starts, the Home page contains tle list of toys.
-Build debug or create release exe.
+Build debug or Publish a release build to a local folder.
 After you select toy(s) on the Home page, click `Buy`, and you'll be taken to the Create Purchase page where you'll be prompted to enter info as well as quantities.

 ## Admin